ilia-fischer/dataex-api/README.md

     * To run the whole setup: `docker-compose up`
     * To stop the whole setup: `docker-compose stop` (Note: Use `stop` since `docker-compose down` will remove the data!!!)

+To read the API definitions please import and open the dataex-api.yaml file located at the root of the project with the Swagger Editor tool: https://editor.swagger.io/

 Usage examples:

 User registration